#1 Create a community website for your Alumni network

 #4 Do not underestimate the workload

 Feed content once in a while and organise an event every six months?
 This will not be enough to unite your community!
 You will have to give life to your network!
 Make sure that you have content available in advance, that you ask your members to produce it quickly… You will need patience and motivation, but it will be worth it.

 #5 Involve your members in the life of the network

 Inform your members of the network’s major projects and give them the opportunity to take part in them if they wish (sponsors, speakers, business angels, etc.).
 You will easily find projects for each of your network’s alumni profiles, whether they are juniors, seniors or retired.

-Many networks even testify that a member who has benefited from a contact or a programme will come back of their own to give back what they have received.
+Many networks even testify that a member who has benefited from a contact or a programme will come back of their own accord to give back what they have received.
 In other words, for your network, giving is receiving.

 #6 Make traditional social networks allies rather than enemies